Norwegian Wood

 wander around, looking for something.
 I can give them that

 something.
-It's the easiest thing in the world, like drinking water from
+It's the easiest thing in the world, like drinking water

 a tap.
 Before you know it, I've got 'em down.
 It's what they expect.